The CanSat competition provides students with the opportunity to have practical experience working on a small-scale space project.

 A CanSat is a simulation of a real satellite, integrated within the volume and shape of a soft drink can.
-The challenge for the students is to fit all the major subsystems found in a satellite, such as power, sensors and a communication system, into this minimal volume.
-The CanSat is then launched to an altitude of a few hundred metres by a rocket or dropped from a platform or captive balloon and its mission begins: to carry out a scientific experiment and achieve a safe landing.
+The challenge for students is to fit all the major subsystems found in a satellite, such as power, sensors and a communication system, into this minimal volume.

-CanSats offer a unique opportunity for students to have a first practical experience of a real space project.
+The CanSat competition offers a unique opportunity for students to have their first practical experience of a real space project.
 They are responsible for all aspects: selecting the mission objectives, designing the CanSat, integrating the components, testing, preparing for launch and then analysing the data.